 Faculty research has also demonstrated a positive and significant correlation between SI and student academic achievement.

-For more information on program outcomes or USU faculty research relevant to SI, contact Deborah (Debi) Jensen, SI Program Coordinator, Academic Resource Center, (435) 797-1006.
+For more information on program outcomes or USU faculty research relevant to SI, contact Su Lin Nelson, SI Program Coordinator, Academic Success Center, (435) 797-1006.

 Summary of SI program data

 - I didn't go to the SI sessions before the first exam and I noticed a big difference in my essay scores the second exam.

 - My exams scores went up almost 35 points after I started going to the SI's.

 - SI helped me more than any other type of study.

 - I study better in groups, so I liked it.
 I also appreciated the opportunity to teach others a concept in the session.
 This helped me a lot.